microsoft/onnxruntime/docs/execution-providers/QNN-ExecutionProvider.md

 # QNN Execution Provider
 {: .no_toc }

 The QNN Execution Provider for ONNX Runtime enables hardware accelerated execution on Qualcomm chipsets.
-It uses the Qualcomm Neural Network SDK to construct a QNN graph from an ONNX model which can be executed by a supported accelerator backend library.
+It uses the Qualcomm AI Engine Direct SDK (QNN SDK) to construct a QNN graph from an ONNX model which can be executed by a supported accelerator backend library.

 ## Contents